CLKuok/fyp-head-impact-detection/README.md

 ---

-## 📅 Next Steps

-- **Fine-tune Player Detection**
-  Adapt and fine-tune the football-trained YOLO models on AFL-specific annotated frames to improve detection precision and robustness under occlusion and dense player distributions.

-- **Prototype Intuitive Impact Detection**
-  Explore heuristic methods for identifying potential head impacts, such as detecting sudden changes in player bounding box position or velocity.
-This will serve as an initial baseline until clipped impact datasets are fully available.

-- **Head Detection and Localisation**
-  Investigate the feasibility of detecting and tracking heads (or upper body regions) directly, as a precursor to linking visible impact events with sensor-based mouthguard data.

 ## ⚠️ Limitations and Challenges

 Several challenges were encountered during the early stages of this project, primarily related to data preparation and domain-specific complexity: